microsoft/FluMapModel/README.md

   - **saveModel** improvements
     - generalize to output fitted.values, coefficients, and latent fields
     - repoint to a more accessible data store.
-    - improve description database for better lookup
+    - improve description database for better lookup.

 - **modelServR**
-  - in coordination with incidenceMapR::saveModel, we need a better model lookup API
+  - in coordination with incidenceMapR::saveModel, we need a better model lookup API.
+Some sort of artifact storage and recall tool.
   - it needs to know about both smoothing and latent-field models (to come)
   - what format does Antonio want back?
 Flat or nested json?
 (R prefers flat.)